-Note: At the time of the printing of this information, guidelines for the management of COVID 19 in the school setting have not yet been formalized.
+• Note: At the time of the printing of this information, guidelines for the management of COVID 19 in the school setting have not yet been formalized.
 The Health Department may recommend further exclusion criteria in certain cases.

-The District utilizes the IDPH/ KCHD communicable disease charts regarding exclusion for diagnosed illnesses. https://dph.illinois.gov/content/dam/soi/en/web/idph/publications/idph/topics-and-services/diseases-and-conditions/infectious-diseases/Comm-Chart-school 05.03.2023.pdf
+The District utilizes the IDPH communicable disease school nurse guidance charts regarding exclusion for diagnosed illnesses.

+https://dph.illinois.gov/topics-services/diseases-and-conditions/infectious-diseases/cd-school-nurse-guidance.html